top of page

 *Supporting the interests of the Kurdish nation and the rights of the fate of the Kurds nation.

 Diakurd relations respect the will and superiority of the Kurdish Diaspora.
-To achieve the above objectives and aspirations of the Diakurd culture, there's a need to elect a body of committee with board members, officers, the council of advisors, and the committee of Kurdish Diaspora.
-Diakurd is an independent civil and social organization of the nation, which respects the struggle and activities of all Kurdistan.
+To achieve the above objectives and aspirations of the Diakurd culture, there's a need to elect a body of committees with board members, officers, the council of advisors, and the committee of the Kurdish Diaspora.
+Diakurd is an independent civil and social organization of the nation that respects the struggle and activities of all of Kurdistan.
 It does not consider itself a competitor or an alternative of any organization.
-Diakurd is the home of the Kurdistan diaspora organized to achieve national shared goals, achievements, and values.
+Diakurd is the home of the Kurdistan diaspora, which was organized to achieve shared national goals, achievements, and values.
 The convention ended with the election of committee members and officers for two years.
 A full-term to render service.
 Congratulations to: Adnan Axacan, Chairperson

 Welat Nehri, Secretary